 • I spent time in a mental facility at 16 years old when in fact there was nothing mental about me.
 Only my heart was broken.
 “Girl Interrupted” is one of my favorite movies to date.

-• I had three beautiful bi-racial children by the time I was 21.
-This was not as popular in small town rural areas of the mid 90’s as it has come to be today.
+• I had three beautiful multi-racial children by the time I was 21.
+This was not as popular in small white washed town of the mid 90’s as it has come to be today.

 • There was a time in my life I stole food, clothing and other necessities to survive, without guilt.
 Poverty is the crime.
 Capitalism the master.